Student Services: General Policies and Procedures

 - Vice Chancellor for Student Services in cases involving students.

-- Executive Vice Chancellor for Administration in cases involving professional and support staff members.
+- Vice Chancellor for External Affairs & Chief of Staff in cases involving professional and support staff members.

 Section II: Discrimination Grievances (Title VI, Title IX, Section 504, and ADA)